 With my experience, I know what needs to be done and I wouldn’t be able to look my 2 young boys in the face and tell them I had the opportunity to make things right, but I chose not to.
 The sacrifices to my family and me are significant but there is nothing more important than this today.
 We need to be aggressive this time.

-First generation American citizen Mike Garcia is a highly decorated United States Naval Officer whose record-setting flying performance earned him the honor of becoming one of the first Super Hornet strike fighter pilots in the Navy.
-He flew over 30 combat missions during Operation Iraqi freedom in the skies above Baghdad, Fallujah and Tikrit.
+First-generation American citizen Mike Garcia is a highly decorated United States Naval Officer whose record-setting flying performance earned him the honor of becoming one of the first Super Hornet strike fighter pilots in the Navy.
+He flew over 30 combat missions during Operation Iraqi Freedom in the skies above Baghdad, Fallujah and Tikrit.

-As an F/A-18 pilot Garcia was deployed several times on the USS Nimitz, a nuclear powered aircraft carrier.
-He was lauded as one of the best leaders and one of the most naturally talented pilots in the Navy.
-He saw combat operations during the first 6 months of Operation Iraqi Freedom in 2003 and participated in over 30 combat sorties in the skies above Baghdad, Fallujah and Tikrit.
+As an F/A-18 pilot, Garcia was deployed several times on the USS Nimitz, a nuclear powered aircraft carrier.
+He was lauded as an exceptional leader and one of the most naturally talented pilots in the Navy.
+He saw combat operations during the first six months of Operation Iraqi Freedom in 2003 and participated in over 30 combat sorties in the skies above Baghdad, Fallujah and Tikrit.

-“The aerospace industry in the 25th District should be commended and supported by our local leadership.
-This industry brings high-end technology to the warfighter and high paying jobs to our community.
-There is nothing more noble than that!”, exclaims Garcia.
+“The aerospace industry in the 27th District should be commended and supported by our local leadership.
+This industry brings high-end technology to the warfighter and high-paying jobs to our community.
+There is nothing more noble than that,” said Garcia.

 In addition to his service in the military and his work in the aerospace industry, Garcia has extensive experience running his own small businesses in real estate.